 - Blood pressure-lowering medications.
 These include beta blockers such as propranolol (Inderal, Innopran XL, others) and metoprolol tartrate (Lopressor).
-Calcium channel blockers such as verapamil (Calan, Verelan, others) can be helpful in preventing migraines with aura.
+Calcium channel blockers such as verapamil (Tarka, Verelan) can be helpful in preventing migraines with aura.

 - Botox injections.
 Injections of onabotulinumtoxinA (Botox) about every 12 weeks help prevent migraines in some adults.

 - Calcitonin gene-related peptide (CGRP) monoclonal antibodies.
 Erenumab-aooe (Aimovig), fremanezumab-vfrm (Ajovy) and galcanezumab-gnlm (Emgality) are newer drugs approved by the Food and Drug Administration to treat migraines.
 They're given monthly by injection.
 The most common side effect is a reaction at the injection site.

 When symptoms of migraine start, try heading to a quiet, darkened room.
 Close your eyes and rest or take a nap.
 Place a cool cloth or ice pack wrapped in a towel or cloth on your forehead or at the back of your neck.

 Other practices that might soothe migraine with aura pain include:

 - Try relaxation techniques.
 Biofeedback and other forms of relaxation training teach you ways to deal with stressful situations, which might help reduce the number of migraines you have.